BJP targets Siddaramaiah for "Muslim area" remarks, calls it "Jihadi mindset" | Politics

 Senior BJP leader K S Eshwarappa, hitting out at Siddaramaiah's remarks, said, ''is that place his (Siddaramaiah) father's property?
 Whole of 'Bharatha' or Hindustan belongs to 'Bharateeyas'.
 There is nothing called Muslim-land in this country.'' ''There is not even an inch of land in this country that belongs to Muslims....are they playing a game? can anyone say anything?...Siddaramaiah is always in favour of Muslims and anti-nationals,'' he said, as he called the former CM's statement as anti -national and urged Congress president Sonia Gandhi to expel him from the party.

-Home Araga Jnanendra said,= such a statement from a senior leader like Siddaramaiah instigates certain communities.
+Home Minister Araga Jnanendra said such a statement from a senior leader like Siddaramaiah instigates certain communities.

 ''What is Muslim Area?
 Is Muslim area not part of this country?
 Is there a ban on erecting Savarkar's photo there?'' he said, asking Siddarmaiah not to make such comments keeping elections in mind, as this is an election year.